AndrasE/secret-original/README.md

 ## Hi there 👋

-While I was doing my self-studies on Udemy I felt intrigued to take a project further as by using EJS with MongoDb user could interact with the App.
+While I was doing my self-studies on <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp" target="_blank" rel="noopener noreferrer">Udemy</a> I felt intrigued to take a project further as by using EJS with MongoDb user could interact with the App.
 This was the first finished product.
 As I wanted to add extra bits, I later recreated the repo on the name secrets and redesigned it.
 This one is maybe a s imple application, but also a very useful base!